DaxxonV/MoviesList/README.md

 # MoviesList
-A movies list which can be added to and sorted by title or rating.
+A movies list which can be added to and sorted by title or rating. (vanilla JS)